-Discover the beautiful places of San Miniato
+Discover the beauties to visit in San Miniato

 What to see

-Over the centuries many famous people have passed or stayed in San Miniato: some German Emperor during the medieval period (not by chance San Miniato was also called “San Miniato al Tedesco”), Pope Clemente VII (second Pope of the Medici Family, one of the most powerful family in Florence), Michelangelo Buonarroti, Napoleone Bonaparte, Giosuè Carducci…
+Among other things, over the centuries, many illustrious people have passed or stayed in San Miniato: some of the most famous German emperors, Pope Clement VII (second pope of the Medici family of Florence), Michelangelo Buonarroti, Napoleon Bonaparte, Giosuè Carducci…

 Tips on how to reach and park in San Miniato

-How To Arrive
+How To Get

-Galileo Galilei Airport Pisa
+Pisa Galileo Galilei Airport

 Florence Amerigo Vespucci Airport

-On the streets of San Miniato, discover what to see
+On the streets of San Miniato

-Rocca of Federico II
+Tower of Federico II

-Palace of Imperial Vicars and Bishop’s PalaceVescovile
+Palace of Imperial Vicars and Bishop Palace

 Cathedral of Santa Maria Assunta and San Genesio

 The main church of the city is the Cathedral of Santa Maria Assunta and San Genesio which overlooks the large square called “Prato del Duomo“, the oldest part of the city that unites the Cathedral with the Tower of Matilde, Palazzo Vescovile and the Palazzo dei Vicari Imperiali.
-Today it’s famous for its “enigmatic” facade and for having been the scene of a massacre on 22 July 1944 during Second World War.
+Today it is famous for its “enigmatic” facade and for having been the scene of a massacre on 22 July 1944 during Second World War.
 His bell tower is called Torre di Matilde because, according to legend, the Grancontessa Matilde di Canossa was born in the nearby Palazzo Dei Vicari.
 Today it can be visited and from its top you can enjoy a wonderful panoramic view.

-Sanctuary of SS.Crocifisso
+Sanctuary of the Holy Crucifix

-Church of Santi Jacopo e Lucia
+Church of Saints Jacopo and Lucia

 The Church of San Domenico, formerly know as “The Church of the Saints Jacopo and Lucia” is another of the main churches of the city.
 It overlooks Piazza del Popolo, one of the most famous squares in the city that hosts shows, parties, stalls and much more during the year.
-Without a facade, the church of San Domenico has origins dating back to the 16th century and is one of the most beautiful churches we have thanks to the contribution of the wealthy families of the city: the wealthiest took up the patronage and many altars and chapels that we find inside still bear their names.
+Visibly without a facade, the church of San Domenico has origins dating back to the 16th century and is one of the most beautiful churches we have thanks to the contribution of the wealthy families of the city: the wealthiest took up the patronage and many altars and chapels that we find inside still bear their names.
 Over the centuries it has undergone many changes and restorations, including the beautiful cloister which today is occupied by the municipal library and by MU.ME, the memory museum.

 Santa Chiara Conservatory

-The monumental building still faces majestic and imposing today, hiding stories and works of art of immense value.
-Inside the church we find the Museum of Santa Chiara where it is possible to admire masterful works created by artists such as Jacopo Chimenti (called l’ Empoli), Ludovico Cardi (called Il Cigoli), Deodato Orlandi and many others!
-The collection also includes wonderful altar frontals made with silk embroidered by nuns, reliquaries and liturgical furnishings.
+The monumental building still looks majestic and imposing today, hiding stories and works of art of immense value.
+Inside the church we find the Museum of Santa Chiara where it is possible to admire masterful works by artists such as Jacopo Chimenti (called “L’ Empoli”), Ludovico Cardi (called “Il Cigoli”), Deodato Orlandi and many others!
+The collection also includes wonderful silk frontals embroidered by nuns, reliquaries and liturgical furnishings.

 The Euteleti Academy was founded in 1822 by the future bishop of San Miniato Torello Pierazzi and the poet Pietro Bagnoli and today it is one of the oldest institutions in the city.

-The headquarters is located in Palazzo Migliorati, in Piazza XX Settembre and houses a wonderful library and a plaster cast of the face of Napoleon Bonaparte.
+The headquarters is located in Palazzo Migliorati (in Piazza XX Settembre) and houses a wonderful library and a plaster cast of the face of Napoleon Bonaparte.

-The Via Angelica and the Oratory of Sant’Urbano
+The Via Angelica and Sant’Urbano Oratory

 Church of San Francesco